-Existing ANNS algorithms can be broadly categorized into four main families: Hashing-based, graph-based, tree-based, and partition-based methods. \emph{Hashing-based} algorithms \cite{huang, gong} utilize hash functions to map high-dimensional data points to lower-dimensional hash codes, partitioning the data space into buckets to accelerate search. \emph{Graph-based} algorithms \cite{wang, malkov} construct a proximity graph on the dataset, where nodes represent data points and edges signify similarity.
-The search is then performed by traversing this graph. \emph{Tree-based} algorithms, such as the KD-tree \cite{ram}, recursively partition the data space, organizing it into a tree structure that queries can traverse to efficiently locate nearest neighbors. \emph{Partition-based} algorithms divide the dataset into a predefined number of disjoint clusters and restrict the search to the most relevant clusters for a given query.
+Existing ANNS algorithms can be broadly categorized into four main families: hashing-based, graph-based, tree-based, and partition-based methods. \emph{Hashing-based} algorithms \cite{huang, gong} utilize hash functions to map high-dimensional data points to lower-dimensional codes, partitioning the data space into buckets to accelerate retrieval. \emph{Graph-based} algorithms \cite{wang, malkov} construct a proximity graph where nodes represent data points and edges signify similarity, performing the search via graph traversal. \emph{Tree-based} algorithms, such as the KD-tree \cite{ram}, recursively partition the data space into a hierarchical structure to efficiently locate nearest neighbors.
+Finally, \emph{partition-based} algorithms divide the dataset into a predefined number of disjoint clusters, confining the search to the most relevant clusters for a given query.

+Among these families, we focus on partition-based methods, specifically the state-of-the-art Scalable Nearest Neighbors (ScaNN) algorithm \cite{guo, sun}.
+We selected this paradigm for two primary reasons: 1) ScaNN currently defines the performance frontier for CPU-based ANNS \cite{aumuller}, delivering superior latency-accuracy trade-offs compared to its competitors; and 2) unlike graph-based indices (e.g., HNSW \cite{malkov}), which incur substantial memory overheads, partition-based methods maintain a compact memory footprint, making them ideal for large-scale datasets in industrial applications.

-In this work, we focus on \emph{partition-based} methods, specifically the state-of-the-art Scalable Nearest Neighbors (ScaNN) algorithm from Google \cite{guo, sun}.
-While ScaNN delivers exceptional performance on x86 platforms through assembly-optimized code for SSE4 and AVX2/AVX512 extensions and the Google Highway library \cite{GoogleHighway} for portability, our analysis reveals a significant performance degradation when running on modern ARM-based CPUs like the Huawei Kunpeng 920.
-This gap stems from architectural differences and a lack of platform-specific optimizations.
-To bridge this gap, we introduce KScaNN (Kunpeng ScaNN), a highly optimized ANNS algorithm that adapts and enhances ScaNN through a synergistic combination of algorithmic innovations and low-level engineering tailored for the Kunpeng architecture.
+While ScaNN delivers exceptional performance on x86 platforms via kernels optimized for SSE4 and AVX2/AVX512 instructions, our analysis reveals significant performance degradation when executing the algorithm on the Kunpeng 920.
+This disparity stems from architectural divergences and the absence of platform-specific tuning.
+To bridge this gap, we introduce KScaNN (Kunpeng ScaNN), a highly optimized ANNS framework that adapts and enhances ScaNN through a synergistic combination of algorithmic innovations and low-level engineering tailored for the ARM architecture.